 - To recover data from a damaged disk, you would need to open the disks to examine them in Class 100 Clean Room Lab which has a controlled level of airborne particles.
 Such an environment prevents any inadvertent damage to the platter while performing disk examination.

 - If there is physical damage, you are required to replace the damaged components with suitable components.
 This is a complex task that needs technical expertise and inventory of spare parts.

 - Once the disks have become functional, you would need to clone them by using specialized software.

 - After you’ve cloned the disks, the next action is to find out the logical parameters of the RAID array.
 These parameters include strip size, RAID level, data flow pattern, and parity flow information.
-These demands use of specialized tools, techniques, and expertise.
+These demands the use of specialized tools, techniques, and expertise.

 - Once you know the RAID parameters, you can reconstruct them.

 - Finally, you would need to run a software that performs file signature-based scanning of the disks—also referred to as deep scan—for data recovery from RAID.

 From the mentioned steps, it’s evident that data recovery from RAID server is an arduous job that necessitates advanced expertise, and specialized infrastructure and tools.
 You must be sure about the exact cause, and be very careful before trying to fix RAID errors or failure on your own, as the loss of your business data stored on the RAID disks might bring huge losses to your business.

 To avoid permanent data loss or a complete RAID failure, contact a Professional Data Recovery Service provider who has expertise in RAID data recovery.
 For instance, Stellar® had recently recovered data from Barracuda® Message Archiver, which was set up in RAID configuration.
 The other recent success story is data recovery from RAID 5 configuration.